orphu/mcdungeon-docs/index.rst

 ========

 * Automatically finds a good location on a map based on range, size, and depth parameters.
 Can detect player structures and try not to overwrite them.
+* Can create scavenger hunt-like treasure hunts for players to discover and follow.
 * Dungeons can be removed from a map later and the landscape allowed to regenerate.
 * Dungeons can be regenerated in place with a new layout, mobs, and treasure.
 * Can generate multiple of dungeons in a map, or try to fill the map with as many dungeons as possible.